Mara Davi

-Mara Davi (born January 22, 1984, in Alameda County, CA, USA) is an American actress, singer, and dancer; she made her Broadway debut as Maggie Winslow in the 2006 revival of A Chorus Line.
+Mara Davi (born January 22, 1984, Alameda County, California) is an American actress, singer, and dancer; she made her Broadway debut as Maggie Winslow in the 2006 revival of A Chorus Line.

 Biography

 Mara Davi grew up in Highlands Ranch, Colorado.
 She began dance lessons at three years old at a local studio but later transferred to the Academy of Theatre Arts in Englewood, Colorado.
 She studied several styles of dance, including ballet, tap, and jazz, but enjoyed tap the most.
 Her family moved to Folsom, California, where she attended Folsom High School.
 During high school, Davi shifted her focus away from dance to musical theater.
 She appeared in numerous regional productions including: Annie, The Sound of Music, Gypsy, Baby, Grease, and Joseph and the Amazing Technicolor Dreamcoat.

 Davi attended California State University, Fullerton where, during her sophomore year, she was chosen for the lead in the U.S. and Japan tour of 42nd Street.